BluntKatana/containerz/README.md

     └── helm-raw-yaml                         # all yaml files used in helm chart without values
 ```

+### YAML files
 The following diagram shows the structure of the used yaml files:

 ![yaml-structure](img/file-structure.png)

+The yaml files for Helm are found in the [helm-chart/templates](helm-chart/templates) folder.
+The raw yaml files used in the Helm chart are found in the [yaml](yaml/helm-raw-yaml) folder.
+The extra yaml files used in the video are found in the [video-yaml-files](yaml/video-yaml-files/) folder.

 ### Dockerfiles
 All Dockerfiles used are in the [src](src/) folder.